sitefinitysteve/vue-diff-text/README.md

 ## Styling

+The CSS is automatically included when you import the components.
 You can customize the look in two ways:

 ### CSS variables (easiest)